How Effective Is TMS Therapy? Transcranial Magnetic Stimulation and Treatment Insights

 For this reason, depression often goes undetected, which can exacerbate symptoms.
 Despite more than 300 million people living with depression worldwide, many aspects of depression may not be entirely understood, and treating depression can be difficult.

-Depression treatments—which typically consist of antidepressant medication, psychotherapy, or a combination of both—are thought to be effective for up to 90% of individuals.
-Sometimes, however, those who attempt to treat depression through traditional methods struggle to reduce symptoms for various reasons (e.g., adverse effects of antidepressant medications).
-For these individuals, symptom relief may be possible through brain stimulation therapies, which are treatment methods that stimulate nerve cells through medical devices.
+Depression treatments—which typically consist of antidepressant medication, therapy, or a combination of both—are thought to be effective for up to 90% of individuals.
+Sometimes, however, those who attempt to treat depression through traditional methods struggle to reduce their symptoms for various reasons (e.g., adverse effects of antidepressant medications).
+For these individuals, symptom relief may be possible through brain stimulation therapies, which are therapeutic treatment methods that stimulate nerve cells through medical devices.

 Common brain stimulation therapies include electroconvulsive therapy and vagus nerve stimulation (which active the brain and vagus nerve, respectively, through electric currents) and transcranial magnetic stimulation, or TMS (which activates the brain through magnetic pulses).
-TMS is a non-invasive brain stimulation treatment that can be used when individuals with depression are not responding to other treatments.
+TMS is a non-invasive brain stimulation treatment that can be used when individuals with depression are not responding to other therapeutic treatments.

 Transcranial magnetic stimulation (TMS) therapy